ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ![confirm merge](./images/3.%20confirm%20merge.png)

-* Go to the `ansible-config-mgt` on your local machine and run the following command to switch to the `main` branch and pull the changes.
+* Go to the `ansible-config-mgt` directory on your local machine and run the following command to switch to the `main` branch and pull the changes.

 ```sh
 git chekout main && git pull